hotels-yasawas

 No wonder you’re feeling the allure of the lush tropical island peppering the crystal clear waters of the Yasawa Group.
-Situated on the northwestern side of Fiji’s 333 islands, the Yasawa Islands is an idyllic tropical escape with a wealth of accommodation options to stay in paradise.
-In this list of hotels in the Yasawa Islands, we’ll give you a great selection of places to stay.
-Note that the term “hotel” is not often used to describe the accommodation in the Yasawa Islands – more commonly accommodation is referred to as resorts and lodges.
-For more accommodation options, take a look at our 10 Best Resorts in the Yasawa Islands.
+Situated on the northwestern side of Fiji‘s 333 islands, the Yasawa Islands is an idyllic tropical escape with a wealth of accommodations to stay in paradise.
+We’ll give you a great selection of abodes in this list of hotels and places to stay in the Yasawa Islands.
+Note that the term “hotel” is not often used to describe the accommodations in the Yasawa Islands – more commonly accommodation is referred to as resorts and lodges.

 1. Naqalia Lodge